A new model in higher education that provides expertise, support and community to faculty, staff and students in pursuit of a better campus.

 Three Centers of Work

-LEEF brings together faculty, staff and student-educators who are committed to supporting student success through research, practice and curricular connections at UNT.
-The ecosystem is modeled around three centers of work:
+LEEF brings together faculty, staff and other campus educators who are committed to supporting student success through research, practice and curricular connections at UNT.
+The ecosystem is modeled around three centers of work.

 The Curriculum Connector

-This space brings together educators and employers from across the region to engage with UNT faculty in the design of an integrated curriculum to guide our students along their educational journey, from high school through college and into their professional careers.
+This space brings together educators and employers from across the region to inform the design of an integrated curriculum that guides our students along their educational journey, preparing them to achieve their personal and professional goals.

 The Learning Institute

-This institute creates, supports and funds a community of interdisciplinary learning scientists dedicated to research that can directly contribute to student and faculty success.
+This institute creates, supports and funds a community of interdisciplinary learning science scholars dedicated to research that can directly contribute to student and faculty success.
+It also spotlights existing work on and off-campus.

 The Teaching Hub